rodriguezmDNA/rodriguezmdna.github.io/_pages/teaching.md

 ---

-# BIS 23B (Spring 2020) at UC Davis
+## BIS 23B (Spring 2020) at UC Davis

-Co-developed a curriculum and taught an honors course in principles of bioinformatics using R for more than 30 students over two academic quarters.
-Deployed [course materials](https://bookdown.org/joelrome88/bis23b/) for free in bookdown format with an appendix on data visualization.
+I collaborated in developing and delivering an honors bioinformatics course using R, engaging over 30 students.
+We made the course materials publicly available in Bookdown format, which also includes a detailed appendix on data visualization.
+Access the materials [here](https://bookdown.org/joelrome88/bis23b/) for free in bookdown format with an appendix on data visualization.

-As part of the course I also co-lead the writing of a small publication with the students.
-We added 16 new strains of halophilic prokaryotes to a microbiology genome database.
-[Link to article](https://d1wqtxts1xzle7.cloudfront.net/71775904/e01540-19.full-libre.pdf).
+Additionally, I co-led a student collaboration that resulted in a publication, contributing 16 new strains of halophilic prokaryotes to a microbiology genome database.
+Read the publication [here](https://d1wqtxts1xzle7.cloudfront.net/71775904/e01540-19.full-libre.pdf).

 ---